The (non-uniform) Hrushovski-Lang-Weil estimates: Introduction

 Here $\delta$ and $\delta'$ are the degree and the inseparable degree of $c_1$ and $c_2$ respectively.

 \end{enumerate}

 \end{thm}

-Now suppose that $k$ is an algebraic closure of a finite field $\F_q$.~For any scheme $X/k$ defined over $\F_q$,~let $F_{X/\F_q} \colon X \to X$ be the geometric Frobenius with respect to $\F_q$.~Recently Varshavsky (\cite{Varshavsky_Hrushovski}) gave a geometric proof of the following corollary to Hrushovski's result.
+Now suppose that $k$ is an algebraic closure of a finite field $\F_q$.~For any scheme $X/k$ defined over $\F_q$,~let $F_{X/\F_q} \colon X \to X$ be the geometric Frobenius with respect to $\F_q$.~Let $\Delta^{(n)}$ be the graph of $F^{n}_{X/\F_q}$,~considered as a closed subscheme of $X \times_k X$.~Recently Varshavsky (\cite{Varshavsky_Hrushovski}) gave a geometric proof of the following corollary to Hrushovski's result.

 \begin{cor} (\cite{Hrushovski},~Corollary 1.2,~\cite{Varshavsky_Hrushovski},~Theorem 0.1)

 Let $c:C \to X \times_k X$ be a morphism of schemes finite type over $k$ such that,

 \begin{enumerate}